-The notice will contain a list of general questions, which tend to be the same questions asked of all witnesses involved with the same case study.
+The notice will contain a list of questions.
+Often, the same questions are asked of all witnesses involved with the same case study.
+However, we may need you to answer questions in relation to some specific matters which we believe are likely to be within your knowledge.